Tension Tour: Latin America

 Minogue's concerts in Mexico—her first since the Aphrodite: Les Folies Tour (2011)—garnered critical acclaim.
 El Universal remarked that the tour "lived up to its name: a show full of electricity and joy that kept the excitement going from start to finish."
 The newspaper further noted the inclusion of the LGBTIQ+ community in the audience, echoing previous statements made by Billboard Argentina regarding her commitment to that community and its culture.
 In their headline, Excélsior exclaimed that Minogue delivered a "pop overdose", while praising that the concert "is precisely planned," noted that she is "considered one of the most successful artists in the world, but it's her, behind the star, the fun, down-to-earth, and attentive woman who captivated Mexico City residents."
 Similarly, La Razóns Carlos Aguillón felt the show reaffirmed Minogue's legacy, writing: "With nearly two hours of music, dancing, and boundless energy, Kylie Minogue sealed an unforgettable reunion with Mexico."
 In his review of the 22 August concert in Mexico City, Brian Ortiz of El Capitalino wrote that "[e]ach song was met with cheers that lasted several seconds," while noting that the reaction left Minogue with uncontainable surprise and emotion.
 Milenio reviewed that Minogue "delivered a truly packed show, with an impressive production and a repertoire packed with hits," while also declaring her the queen of electropop music.
 Following the final concert in Monterrey, press applauded Minogue for performance.
 Milenios Uriel Reyna wrote that she "filled the Banamex Auditorium with music and eccentricity."
 Periódico ABC echoed those sentiments in their review, writing: "With this concert, Kylie Minogue reaffirmed her presence on the music scene and made it clear that her Tension Tour is a celebration that connects with audiences around the world." duardo Molina of El Norte wrote that the evening "will never be forgotten".

 Commercial performance

 Box office

 In a March 2025 report, Billboard reported that seven Australian concerts in February of the same year grossed million, with an attendance of 72,200.
 In addition, Minogue's three concerts in Melbourne at Rod Laver Arena grossed million, with 35,100 in attendance.
 The tour ranked as the eleventh top-performing tour on Billboards May 2025 report of "Top Tours", earning million across eleven shows for the month of April.
+In their year-end report for 2025, Billboard acknowledged the tour as the thirty-third best of the year, generating million and attracting an audience of 576,000 across a reported 62 concerts; it was further named the seventh-highest-grossing pop tour for the year.